queelius/sluug-talk-llm/README.md

-# Large Language Models: A Whirlwind Tour on the Future of AI and Society
+# Large Language Models: A Crash Course

 A revolution as big as the invention of the printing press. we will multiply our intellignce in a way similar (or maybe far beyond) to how the printing press multiplied our intelligence.